 Lightweight wheelchairs are easy to fold and transport, and often feature removable and adjustable components to assist in accessibility.

 Standard wheelchairs are the most common type of wheelchair, providing durable construction and high weight capacities.
 They are more durable than a lightweight chair and generally less expensive, but not as adjustable.

 Reclining Wheelchairs or Tilt Wheelchairs

 Reclining and Tilt Wheelchairs provide pressure redistribution for resident-specific support or relief for a range of conditions.
 These chairs are often part of an individualized care plan based on clinical assessments.

 How to Choose a Wheelchair Size

-The most important measurements you need to make are Seat Width, Back Height, Seat Depth and Seat-To-Floor Height.
-By providing a chair with the proper dimensions in these four areas, you will avoid some of the most common and dangerous positioning concerns.
-Measuring all fields will help ensure optimal comfort and safety
+The most important measurements you need to take are seat width, back height, seat depth and seat-to-floor height.
+By providing a wheelchair with the proper dimensions in these four areas, you will avoid some of the most common and dangerous positioning concerns.
+Measuring all fields will help ensure optimal comfort and safety.

 - Measure the resident’s hip width across the widest point of hips or thighs